Before learning Rest / Soap / GraphQL, You Need To Understand HTTP !

 - It starts by establishing a TCP connexion to the HTTP server.

-- Then it sends well formatted HTTP-Request.
+- Then it sends a well-formatted HTTP-Request.

-- The server responds with a well formatted HTTP-Response.
+- The server responds with a well-formatted HTTP-Response.

 - The web browser parses the HTTP-Response and displays it.